In this article:

 - If you choose One-time amount, enter the expected purchase price and purchase date:

-- Indicate the asset's useful life, which will help LivePlan calculate the depreciation.
-If this asset won't depreciate, choose Forever (do not depreciate) at the bottom of the list:
+- Under Type, choose Long-term asset and indicate the asset's useful life below, which will help LivePlan calculate the depreciation.
+If this asset doesn't depreciate, choose Forever (do not depreciate) at the bottom of the list:

 - Finally, if you chose One-time amount on the previous step of the overlay, you'll see an option that asks you to indicate whether you plan to sell this asset during the period covered by your forecast and, if so, when: